Computer Skills Placement (CSP)

 CSP Schedule:

-| Note: |
+Note: |

-| Examinees must be checked-in and seated by the time scheduled in order to begin the assessment.
-Consequently, examinees will have adequate time to finish the assessment in a reasonable period or within the Testing Department’s Office Hours of Operation. |
+Request a remote test.
+Examinees must be checked-in and seated by the time scheduled in order to begin the test.
+Examinees will then have adequate time to finish the test in a reasonable period or within the Hours of Operation.

-| Note: |
+|

-MDC administers the exam at:
+MDC administers the test at: